 - Give students the opportunity to shift their thinking by announcing transitions ahead of time, following a set schedule, and including them in decision-making processes about schedules and routines.

 - Stretch their cognitive flexibility by asking children to think outside the box.
-Classroom warm-up times are perfect for challenging thinking with shifting activities including: visual word puzzles; optical illusions; puns, jokes, and riddles; and games like Spot It or even some strategy-based video games.
+Classroom warm-up times are perfect for challenging thinking with shifting activities including: visual word puzzles; word searches; optical illusions; puns, jokes, and riddles; board and card games like Spot It; and even some strategy-based online games.

 - Always guide students in making connections between big ideas and details.
 Some of us are bottom up thinkers and others are top down, either way, recognizing the interconnectedness of themes and details across subjects is essential to learning.